GorvGoyl/Personal-Site-Gourav.io/pages/notion-boost/index.md

 ## Privacy Policy

 Notion Boost extension has no ads, no analytics, no trackers, and no use of cookies.
-Furthermore, Notion Boost extension **does not store or send data** of any kind from your Notion account.
+Furthermore, Notion Boost extension **does not store or send any data** from your Notion account.